 Articles by Phil Heimerl

-Another person has been charged in the Christmas Day break in of the BP gas station in Alpena.
+A second person linked to the break in of the BP gas station in Alpena has been sentenced.

 The Presque Isle County Sheriff’s Office stayed busy last week, responding to 58 complaints.

 Residents across northeast Michigan who have lost a loved one are invited to special luncheon hosted by Hospice of Michigan.

 Three American Red Cross blood drives are being held in northeast Michigan this week.